Dartvauder/NeuroSandboxWebUI/README.md

 5) (Optional) upload the initial audio if you are using `melody` model
 6) Click the `Submit` button to get the generated audio
 #### Optional: You can enable `multiband diffusion` to improve the generated audio

+### Settings:

+* Here you can change the application settings.
+For now you can only change Share mode to True or False

 ### Additional Information: